ellipsephp/middleware-container/README.md

 It can be useful in situations the container entry should be resolved at the time the request is processed.

-An `Ellipse\Middleware\Exceptions\ContainerMiddlewareTypeException` is thrown when the value retrieved from the container is not an object implementing `Psr\Http\Server\MiddlewareInterface`.
+An `Ellipse\Middleware\Exceptions\ContainedMiddlewareTypeException` is thrown when the value retrieved from the container is not an object implementing `Psr\Http\Server\MiddlewareInterface`.

 ```php
 <?php